bassmanitram/actions-for-nautilus/README.md

 [JSON Schema](./configurator/actions-for-nautilus.schema.json)
 that describes exactly how the configuration file needs to be built.

+(Note that there is also a _second_ [JSON Schema](./configurator/actions-for-nautilus.ui.schema.json) delivered.
+This is for internal use by the configurator and should not be considered a canonical description of the extension configuration file).

 ## Top level structure
 The top level structure in the configuration file must be a JSON object which is expected to contain a property named `actions` whose value is, itself, an array of